y

 Barb Rokitka, who sent this recipe in to me and here is her comments on the way she likes it.

-...One evening a few years ago, I used some smoked pork (leftover from a catered event the night before) a fresh cabbage and some onion to create this simple and delicious dish.
+...One evening a few years ago, I used some smoked pulled pork (leftover from a catered event the night before) a fresh cabbage and some onion to create this simple and delicious dish.
 I wanted to cook dinner without going to the store.
 Since then, it's become one of my all-time favorites.
 The secret to the delicious flavor is to use smoked pork--nothing else will do.

 Click to see a larger image click the picture.